animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

 ### WSL vs WSL2

-As of right now, microsoft has already launched WSL2 which a major overhaul of the underlying architecture and uses virtualization technology and a Linux kernel to enable new features.
+As of right now, Microsoft has already launched WSL2 which a major overhaul of the underlying architecture and uses virtualization technology and a Linux kernel to enable new features.
 The primary goals of this update are to increase file system performance and add full system call compatibility.
 For more details, refer to this [documentation](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).

 #### WSL